\\\ Keep Cats Cool \\\ Updated Summer 2022

 Cats that are very overweight, old or very young, and those with breathing and lung problems become those cats at greatest risk when the temperature rises.

-The signs of HEATSTROKE in your pet is becoming distressed and confused, dribbling, foaming at the mouth and panting heavily.
+The signs of HEATSTROKE in your pet are becoming distressed and confused, dribbling, foaming at the mouth, and panting heavily.

 Some Of The Best Tried-And-Tested Tips Include

 Dedicate one room where all the shutters, curtains, and blinds are shut or closed down for the day but windows behind them open, providing draught, if your home is without air conditioning.
 This will help to prevent the room from reaching higher temperatures with direct sunlight shining in.
 If you cannot close curtains and blinds, etc., then make sure your cat’s bed or blanket isn’t in direct sunlight in the room.

 Use a fan to help keep the room temperature down.
 Position carefully as cats love climbing and exploring, so placing it carefully, somewhere safe in the room is a must.